 It tracks essential metrics, such as average response times, first reply time, reply rates, and SLA adherence.

-By providing actionable insights, timetoreply allows managers to identify bottlenecks, uncover trends, and implement changes to improve team efficiency.
+By providing actionable insights, timetoreply allows managers to identify bottlenecks, uncover trends, and implement changes to improve response rates and team efficiency.

 If your goal is to meet strict SLA targets, timetoreply makes it easier to use data to improve email response times across departments.